July is here, and our upcoming conference in New York City is only a handful of days away!

 News from Juvenescence Limited

-The name Jim Mellon is probably familiar to our readers—he’s a famous investor with a deep interest in fostering the development of a rejuvenation biotechnology industry, and he co-authored Juvenescence, which we reviewed here.
+The name Jim Mellon is probably familiar to our readers—he’s a famous investor with a deep interest in fostering the development of a rejuvenation biotechnology industry, and he co-authored the book Juvenescence, which we reviewed.
 Recently, his investment company Juvenescence Limited raised $50 million dollars in a Series A financing round, which will be invested in a portfolio of biotech ventures that are paving the way to a world where age-related conditions are effectively treated rather than simply tolerated.
 It’s great to see more capital brought into this industry, as this will likely speed up its growth significantly.

 Rejuvenation-related research projects are many and varied, and keeping track of them may seem like a daunting task.
 Fear not, we can help you with that: as announced earlier this month, our Rejuvenation Roadmap is out!
-This database of ongoing research projects is categorized according to the Hallmarks of Aging and provides details as to who’s working on each project, what exactly is being researched, and at what stage of development it is.
+This database of ongoing research projects is categorized according to the Hallmarks of Aging and provides details as to who’s working on each project, what exactly is being researched, and at what stage of clinical trials it is.
 The roadmap is still in its infancy, and there’s a lot to be added yet, so keep an eye on it!

 You might also be interested in reading about inflammaging and the microbial burden as well as the potential of senolytics to treat age-related frailty and the potential applications of nanomedicine against age-related diseases.